prototypefund/nygma/README.md

 project `nygma` is organized as a set of ( mostly ) header only `cxx` libraries as well as an example console application `ny`.

-instead of boring you to death the obligatory animated gif:
+instead of boring you to death the obligatory animated gif plus a little description of what to expect:

   - index an existing pcap ( from the [UNSW-NB15 cyber security dataset]( https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/ ) )
       - the pcap was merged into one big `50gb` file from  `UNSW-NB15 - pcap files/pcaps 22-1-2015`